f5/otel-weaver/README.md

 ## Overview

 > At this stage, the project is being used as a **Proof of Concept** to explore and
-> refine the 'Application Telemetry Schema: Vision and Roadmap' OTEP ([PR](https://github.com/open-telemetry/oteps/pull/243)),
+> refine the 'Application Telemetry Schema: Vision and Roadmap' [OTEP](https://github.com/open-telemetry/oteps/blob/main/text/0243-app-telemetry-schema-vision-roadmap.md),
-> which has not yet been approved.
+> which has been approved and merged.
 >
 > This project is a **work in progress and is not ready for production use**.